Jack Beal: Biography

 Jack Beal was born in Richmond, Virginia in 1931.
-He studied at the Norfolk Division of the College of William and Mary and then at the School of the Art Institute of Chicago, where he was a student of Kathleen Blackshear.
+He studied at the Norfolk Division of the College of William & Mary and then at the School of the Art Institute of Chicago, where he was a student of Kathleen Blackshear.
 At the Art Institute of Chicago, he met artist Sondra Freckelton (1936-2019), who he married in 1955.
 In 1957, Beal and Freckleton moved to New York City and then in the 1970s to a farm in Oneonta, New York.
 He died in Oneonta in August 2013 at the age of 82.

 Beal achieved recognition in New York City and elsewhere during the 1960s.
 His realist paintings were seen in solo exhibitions at the Allen Frumkin Galleries in New York City and Chicago, and dozens of other galleries in New York, Boston, Miami, Paris and elsewhere.
 His paintings have been included in important exhibitions at The Whitney Museum of American Art and the Virginia Museum of Fine Arts, among other fine art institutions.
 In 1976, Beal was elected into the National Academy of Design as an Associate member, and became a full member in 1983.
 In the 1990s, Beal taught at the New York Academy of Art and Hollins College.